-If you tomorrow, you meet Bill Gates in the elevator or get a call from Warren Buffet asking you to pitch your business, will you know what to say?
+If tomorrow, you meet Bill Gates in the elevator or get a call from Warren Buffet asking you to pitch your business, will you know what to say?

 In business, there’s nothing as sweet and as magical as when you have the opportunity to present your business to someone and you’re able to describe what you do with so much clarity that causes the other party to take action.

-I don’t know about you but when I first started Onpoint Success, people had trouble explaining how exactly I could help small business owners succeed.
+I don’t know about you but when I first started Onpoint Success, I had trouble explaining how exactly I could help small business owners succeed.
 I knew what I was doing.
 However, finding the right words that will make others take action was so difficult.
 It got to a stage whereby when people ask me “so what is Onpoint Success all about?”, I just respond by saying, “you won’t understand” or I look for other ways to end the conversation as quickly as possible.
 Then a few months later, I enrolled in a training themed “Effective Presentations” in which I learned about the art of pitching.
-Since then, I have committed myself to learning, practicing to perfect my pitching skills.
+Since then, I have committed myself to learn how to perfect my pitching skills.

 As a business owner who wants to build a profitable brand, you must commit to continuous improvement and one of such improvement is being able to capture the attention of your audience at any given time.
 You don’t know when opportunity will come knocking so you have to be prepared.
 I remember in 2016 during a conference I attended with some top sale experts, I earned a standing ovation for the best pitch/introduction.
 We were asked to introduce ourselves, our business and what we do and through that opportunity landed a deal to train employees at an organization.